Don’t let mind-numbing statistics, business jargon, and unorganized data ruin your chances of winning a deal!

 Characteristic #1: Customizable

-Templates should be partially or completely customizable to fit every client’s needs, situation, and business requirement.
+Templates should be partially or completely customizable to fit every client’s needs, situation, and business requirements.
 There should be options to customize both the content and format (font size, color, border color, design, etc.) to incorporate the service provider’s specific look and feel, including logo and brand colors.

 Characteristic #2: Gadget-friendly